ambitioninc/django-entity/README.md

     0

 ## Additional Manager and Model Filtering Methods
 Django entity has additional manager methods for quick global retrieval and filtering of entities and their relationships.
 As shown earlier, the __active__ and __is_type__ filters can easily be applied to a list of super or sub entities.
 Similarly, the functions can be used at the model manager layer or the per-model level.
 If the functions are used at the per-model layer, they return Booleans.
 If used at the model manager layer, they return QuerySets.
-Below are the various filtering functions available in Django entity along with examples of their use in the Entity manager.
+Below are the various filtering functions available in Django entity along with examples of their use.
+Each function notes its available at a per-model layer.

 ### get_for_obj(model_obj)
 The get_for_obj function takes a model object and returns the corresponding entity.
+Only available in the Entity model manager.

     test_model = TestModel.objects.create()
     # Get the resulting entity for the model object
     entity = Entity.objects.get_for_obj(test_model)

 ### cached_relationships()
 The cached_relationships function is useful for prefetching relationship information.
 This is especially useful when performing the various active() and is_type() filtering as shown above.
 Accessing entities without the cached_relationships function will result in many extra database queries if filtering is performed on the entity relationships.
 The cached_relationships function can be used on the model manager or a queryset.
+This function is only available in the Entity model manager.

     entity = Entity.objects.cached_relationships().get_for_obj(test_model)
     for super_entity in entity.get_super_entities().active():